accliu/SAS_code_demo/README.md

 # Quantile extraction from compound distributions

-The program can be used to compute any quantiles from a compound distribution where there is no closed form formulae to describe the distribution.
+The program can be used to compute any quantiles from a compound distribution where there is no closed form formulae to describe the distribution, especially high quantiles which are often times of concern.

 A randomly stopped sums or a compound distribution is the distribution of the sum of independently distributed random variables, where the number of such variables is also random.
-As an example, in a auto insurance portfolio, the occurence of car accidents is random and can be described as a Poisson distribution.
-If a random number of accidents occurs, the interest is in the sum of the losses from each individual accidents.
+As an example, in an auto insurance portfolio, the occurence of car accidents is random and can be described as a Poisson distribution.
+If a random number of accidents occur, the interest is in the sum of the losses of each individual accidents.
 The sum then is a convolution and described as a compound distribution.

 Fourier transform is a better alternative to the simulation approach in terms of computation time.
 It is also a good alternative to Panjer recursion.